erikdubois/Arc-Theme-Colora/README.md

-# Arc-Colara Theme
+# Arc-Colora Theme

-Changing the colours of Arc-Theme of https://github.com/horst3180/arc-theme.
+##The goal is to make scripts that make it easy to change the colours of the Arc-Theme of https://github.com/horst3180/

 ###Arc-Sun has been renamed to Arc-Colora!